ARCHITECTURE

 + ART

 Alonso L Ortega he/him is an emerging transdisciplinary architectural designer + artist + educator + researcher based in New York.
-The focus of his work is on the investigation of materiality as political, the influence of digital processes on design language, and the disciplines adaptability to respond to diverse circumstances, scales, and frameworks.
-Ortega currently holds teaching roles as an Adjunct Assistant Professor in Architecture, Planning and Preservation (GSAPP) at Columbia University, where he fosters an experimental and exploratory environment that addressed contemporary challenges of spatial justice, equity, and coloniality.
-He also is a teaching faculty at Parsons School of Design where he specializes in areas of spatial relationships, volumetric interactions, and new physical and digital visualizations.
-Ortega also works with Mario Gooden Studio as a Junior Architectural Designer in which he leads and manages projects while addressing and engaging in the cultural landscape and intersectionality of architecture, race, gender, sexuality, and technology.
+His work focuses on the investigation of materiality as political, the influence of digital processes on design language, and the disciplines adaptability to respond to diverse circumstances, scales, and frameworks.
+Ortega currently holds teaching roles as an Adjunct Assistant Professor in Architecture, Planning, and Preservation (GSAPP) at Columbia University, where he fosters an experimental and exploratory environment that addresses contemporary challenges of spatial justice, equity, and coloniality.
+He also teaches at Parsons School of Design, specializing in spatial relationships, volumetric interactions, material studies, and new physical and digital visualizations.
+Ortega works with Mario Gooden Studio as a Junior Architectural Designer, leading and managing projects while addressing and engaging in the cultural landscape and intersectionality of architecture, race, gender, sexuality, and technology.

 Ortega completed an advanced graduate degree in architecture from Columbia University and a B.Arch. from Iowa State University.
-It is Ortega’s ongoing commitment to pushing the boundaries of architecture and its practice by pursuing curiosity, questioning convention, and navigating problem-solving in a creative manner that continues to add value to the profession.
+Ortega’s ongoing commitment to pushing the boundaries of architecture and its practice by pursuing curiosity, questioning convention, and creatively navigating problem-solving continues to add value to the profession.